f5devcentral/awesome-f5/README.md

 - [f5-demo-httpd](https://github.com/f5devcentral/f5-demo-httpd) - Simple NGINX Demo App in a Container useful for testing
 - [httpbin](https://github.com/simonkowallik/httpbin) - Ever heard of httpbin.org?
 This is a containerized and improved version of httpbin with added features running on nginx, unit, httpd or gunicorn!
 - [f5-demo-radius](https://github.com/simonkowallik/docker/tree/master/f5-demo-radius) - Need to test authentication against Radius but don't want to setup freeRADIUS?
 This is a pre-configured container ready to authenticate your BIG-IP Admins!
+- [tacacs_server](https://github.com/f5-rahm/tacacs_server) - Need to test authentication against TACACS but don't want to setup it up yourself?
+This is a Docker image/container setup for testing tacacs+ with F5 BIG-IP.

 ## Video